USS Baya: First war patrol

 During the night of 25 September 1944, while patrolling in Luzon Strait, Baya submerged to avoid discovery by a Japanese airplane.
 She surfaced in rough seas about 30 minutes later.
-Her executive officer, engineering officer, and quartermaster were topside when a large wave crashed over Baya’s stern, washing the three men overboard and flooding Baya through the conning tower hatch.
-Baya sank to a deoth of 45 ft before the hatch was secured.
+Her executive officer, engineering officer, and quartermaster were topside when a large wave crashed over Bayas stern, washing the three men overboard and flooding Baya through the conning tower hatch.
+Baya sank to a depth of 45 ft before the hatch was secured.
 Her crew, fortunately at battle stations already, drained the conning tower, surfaced, and recovered the men washed overboard within half an hour.
 Repairs took a few hours at most, and Baya soon returned to her patrol.

 While prowling the South China Sea on 7 October 1944, Baya encountered the only significant contact of the patrol when her radar detected three Japanese ships, an 8,407-gross register ton passenger-cargo ship, later identified as Kinugasa Maru, accompanied by two escorts, part of Japanese convoy HI-77.
-Baya and Hawkbill, each aware of the other’s presence in the area but unaware that they are attacking the same ship, both joined in an attack on the merchant ship.
+Baya and Hawkbill, each aware of the other's presence in the area but unaware that they are attacking the same ship, both joined in an attack on the merchant ship.
 Hawkbill′s first salvo of torpedoes missed, but Baya′s scored two hits.
 On her next try, Hawkbill also struck home with two torpedoes and, seconds later, Kinugasa Maru exploded and disappeared.
 On 9 October 1944, Baya departed the South China Sea and headed for Fremantle in Western Australia, where she arrived on 22 October 1944.